yosemitebandit/vebsite/om2/content/projects/audioverde/index.md

 ### Overall

+- This was great fun to build and improve over a few weeks!
-- I'm drawing inspiration from [Type III Audio](https://preview.type3.audio/) and
+- It all draws inspiration from [Type III Audio](https://preview.type3.audio/) and
 [the fellow who reads the SSC / ACX posts](https://sscpodcast.libsyn.com/).
 - I used Cursor (with Sonnet 3.5/3.7) and now mostly Claude Code to work on this project, it's been great with typescript.
-The major challenge has been architecture and managing the eccentricities of the Cloudflare environment -- the codegen tools don't really understand how to navigate that (or perhaps a skill issue wrt prompting?)
+The major challenge has been architecture and managing the eccentricities of the Cloudflare environment -- the codegen tools don't really understand how to navigate that (or perhaps this is just a skill issue wrt prompting?)
-- It would be fun to add new features like handling attachments or other email content like a complex email chain with multiple speaker voices.
+- Many additional features are possible: handling attachments, narrating a long chain of email conversation like a message board, a separate bookmarklet (are those still a thing??) to send web page content into the pipeline

-Give it a try and please tell me what you think:
+I'd love for you to give it a try and please tell me what you think:

 Fwd your newsletter to [`podcast@audioverde.com`](mailto:podcast@audioverde.com) and you'll receive a reply with a link to your custom RSS feed.

+Send feedback and ideas to [`matt@audioverde.com`](mailto:matt@audioverde.com).